High-Risk Car Insurance in New York

 Who Qualifies for New York's Low Cost Auto Insurance?

 New York doesn't offer a dedicated low-cost auto insurance program for income-eligible drivers.
 Residents seeking affordable coverage must shop the voluntary market and compare quotes from multiple insurers.
-Drivers who can't obtain coverage through standard carriers can access insurance through the New York Automobile Insurance Plan (NYAIP), the state's assigned risk pool.
+Drivers who can't get coverage through standard carriers can access insurance through the New York Automobile Insurance Plan (NYAIP), the state's assigned risk pool.

 What Is the New York Automobile Insurance Plan (NYAIP)?